Guiding and supporting the theatre makers of the future…

 To find out more about our work, and how you might get involved, you can contact us via our Education Associates at email@example.com

-Jerry is one of the inaugural Trustees of MGC Futures and has been supporting the charity since its inception in 2013.
-Jerry is a solicitor and is an Associate in the Dispute Resolution group of the law firm Slaughter and May.
+Jerry is one of the inaugural Trustees of MGCfutures and has been supporting the charity since its inception in 2013.
+Jerry is a solicitor and works with the law firm Willkie Farr & Gallagher (UK) LLP in London.

 Kate is the Director of Kate Morley PR - a specialist theatre public relations company working across both the subsidised and commercial sectors.
 In addition the company also represent a number of creative professionals across the film, television and theatre sectors, steering their media profile both in the UK and internationally.
 Kate worked with Michael for his entire tenure at the Donmar, before joining him as he began MGC in 2011.